bongkokwei/multilaser-box/multilaser_manual.md

 With a 4A maximum current rating and three lasers drawing approximately 500mA each (total ~1.5A typical), plus Arduino consumption (~200mA), the power supply operates well within safe limits with approximately 50% headroom.

-> **⚠️ Warning**
-> Never exceed the 4A current rating.
-While the system typically draws <2A, short circuits or faults could potentially exceed this limit.
-Ensure all connections are secure before applying power.

 ## 3.3 Connecting the 4-Channel Relay Module